Skip to main content

 What I Recommend

 Just starting out? → Start with Justin Guitar (free).
-Follow his Beginner Course for 3 months.
+Follow his Beginner Course for 3 months, using our can I learn guitar in 3 months guide as your checkpoint.

 Want more structure and a song library?GuitarTricks ($19.95/mo) is the best investment.